core-wg/oscore/draft-ietf-core-object-security.md

 The payload of the OSCOAP message SHALL contain the compressed COSE object which is encoded as follows:

 * The first byte (Flag Byte, see {{fig-flag-byte}}) encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits encode the Partial IV length, n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
+The value n = 7 is reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the auxiliary data flag, a: it is set to 1 if the compressed COSE object contains auxiliary data, see {{auxiliary-data}}.
     - The sixth-eighth least significant bits are reserved and SHALL be set to zero when not in use.